Classification of torus bundles that bound rational homology circles: Obstructions

 \section{Obstructions}

-In this section, we highlight some simple ways to obstruct a $\QQ S^1\times S^2$ from bounding a $\QQ S^1\times B^3$, recall Baldwin's calculations of the Heegaard Floer homology of double covers of $S^3$ branched over certain 3-braid closures (\cite{baldwinfloertorusbundles}), and consider the effect that reversing orientation has on the rational homology spheres $Y^t_{\textbf{a}}$.
-We first make note of some simple obstructions, the first of which is a simple homology calculation.
+In this section, we highlight some simple ways to obstruct a $\QQ S^1\times S^2$ from bounding a $\QQ S^1\times B^3$, recall Baldwin's calculations of the Heegaard Floer homology of double covers of $S^3$ branched over certain 3-braid closures \cite{baldwinfloertorusbundles} (i.e. the rational homology 3-spheres $Y_{\textbf{a}}^t$), and show that reversing the orientation of the rational homology sphere $Y^t_{\textbf{a}}$ yields $Y^{-t}_{\textbf{d}}$, where $\textbf{d}$ is the cyclic-dual of $\textbf{a}$.
+The first obstruction is a consequence of Proposition 1.5 and Corollary 1.6 in \cite{cochranetal}.

-\begin{lem} If $Y$ bounds a $\QQ S^1\times B^3$, then the torsion part of $H_1(Y)$ has square order. \end{lem} \begin{proof} It is well-known that if a $\QQ S^3$ bounds a $\QQ B^4$, then its first homology group has square order (see, for example, Lemma 3 in \cite{cassongordon86}).
-The proof involves exploring the long exact sequence of the pair.
-An analogous argument shows that the same is true of $\QQ S^1\times S^2$s that bound $\QQ S^1\times B^3s$. \end{proof}